eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 All entity types define an abstract listener interface, which contains the callback functions that the entity will trigger to communicate the Status changes to the application.
-Users can implement their own listeners inheriting from these interfaces and implementing the callbacks that are are needed on their application.
+Users can implement their own listeners inheriting from these interfaces and implementing the callbacks that are needed on their application.
 Then they can link these listeners to each entity, either during their creation or at a later time with the :func:`set_listener` function that every entity exposes